Namass/Branch-Integration-Guides/android-quick-start.md

 [create_your_account]: images/create_your_account_now.png =600px"Create your account."
 -->

-## Step 1: Register your app in the Branch Dashboard
+## Register your app in the Branch Dashboard

 ### Getting an API Key
 API Keys are unique per-app and required by the SDK to identify your app.
 If you've just signed up, you're presented with a checklist of four steps that you need to carry out to configure your app.